NicholasDrian/LeetCoding_With_Bash/README.md

 For some reason, LeetCode doesn't let you use bash...

-So here is a nice framework for solving LeetCode problems
+So here are my bash LeetCode solutions, along with a script for testing them